 We are members of several different professional wedding photography associations and have received awards from most of them.
 When it comes to those honors, we have no favorites.
-We are equally proud of any of the honors that we have received from our peers in the wedding and engagement photography industry.
+We are equally proud of all of the awards that we have gotten from our peers in the wedding and engagement photography industry.
 We consider ourselves lucky to be surrounded by such extraordinarily talented people who inspire us to keep improving our craft.
 That helps us do a better and better job serving couples like you.
 So any time they deem our photographs worthy of appreciation, we consider it an enormous honor.

-It is because we share this philosophy with This is Reportage that we are extraordinarily honored and proud to have won several This is Reportage awards, including one for the photo featured here.
-We took it at a lovely indoor/outdoor wedding ceremony in suburban Washington, DC.
-The groom had two sons from a previous relationship, and the adorable little guys spent most of the morning keeping their dad company as he got into his wedding tuxedo.
-When the moment of truth came along, though, they had to let him go up to the altar alone while the young men stayed behind with their grandparents.
+It is because we share this philosophy with This is Reportage that we are extraordinarily honored and proud to have won several of their awards, including one for the photo featured here.
+We took it at a lovely indoor/outdoor wedding ceremony in Northern Virginia.
+The groom had two sons from a previous relationship.
+The adorable little guys spent most of the morning keeping their dad company as he got into his wedding tuxedo.
+When the moment of truth came along, though, they had to let him go up to the altar alone.
+In the meantime, the young men stayed behind with their grandparents.
 It was obvious to all the wedding guests in attendance that the boys were feeling a lot of different emotions.
-They were happy for their dad, of course, and for his soon-to-be-wife, but they were also a bit scared about the change in their lives and also overwhelmed by the crowd, the noise and the mid-summer Washington heat.
+They were happy for their dad, of course, and for his soon-to-be-wife.
+But they were also a bit scared about the change in their lives.
+Moreover, they were also overwhelmed by the crowd, the noise and the mid-summer Washington heat.
 This is all apparent on the face of the little man in this photograph.
-What really makes the image lovely, though, is the way that his grandmother has placed her hands gently on his head and shoulder in an effort to reassure him that no matter what, he will always have people in his life who love him.
+What really makes the image special, though, is the way that his grandmother has placed her hands gently on his head and shoulder in an effort to reassure him that no matter what, he will always have people in his life who love him.
 These are the kinds of moments that any couple would want to remember from their wedding day.
 And they are the kind that we will always strive to capture on film for them.

 © 2019 Potok's World Photography - Husband & Wife Washington DC Wedding Photographers